-Study: MERS virus infecting camels since 1992February 25th, 2014 by Maria Cheng in Diseases, Conditions, Syndromes /
+Study: MERS virus infecting camels since 1992February 25, 2014 by Maria Cheng in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—Scientists say the mysterious MERS virus has been infecting camels in Saudi Arabia for at least two decades, and early human cases probably went undiagnosed.